Get a free, no obligation personal loan quote with rates as low as 9.99%

 The Vicious Circle Of Unaffordable Housing

 Advocates state that the steeply rising cost of rent is a result of the lack of low-cost rentals supplied in the main cities.
 The majority of rentals in the cities are overpriced and privately owned by money-hungry investors.
-This has forced low-income workers out of the cities and away from their jobs, to look for more affordable housing in rural areas.
+This has forced low-income workers out of the cities and away from their jobs, to look for more affordable housing.

 The Canadian Real Estate Boom